-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference articles are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
+You may find one of our health articles more useful.

-The I-PSS was orginally based on the American Urological Association seven item symptom score (AUA-7).The 'quality of life' question was added by the World Health Organization when it was adopted by the International Consensus Committee as an international questionnaire for evaluating prostatic symptoms.
+The I-PSS was originally based on the American Urological Association seven-item symptom score (AUA-7).The 'quality of life' question was added by the World Health Organization when it was adopted by the International Consensus Committee as an international questionnaire for evaluating prostatic symptoms.
 Although the single 'quality of life' question may not capture the full impact of prostate symptoms, it can be used as a starting point for a doctor-patient discussion on management.

-Further reading & references
+Further reading and references

 Bosch JL, Hop WC, Kirkels WJ, et al; The International Prostate Symptom Score in a community-based sample of men between 55 and 74 years of age: prevalence and correlation of symptoms with age, prostate volume, flow rate and residual urine volume.
 Br J Urol.
 1995 May75(5):622-30.

 Wadie BS, Ibrahim EH, de la Rosette JJ, et al; The relationship of the International Prostate Symptom Score and objective parameters for diagnosing bladder outlet obstruction.
 Part I: when statistics fail.
 J Urol.
-2001 Jan;165(1):32-4.
+2001 Jan165(1):32-4.

 Eckhardt MD, van Venrooij GE, Boon TA; Symptoms and quality of life versus age, prostate volume, and urodynamic parameters in 565 strictly selected men with lower urinary tract symptoms suggestive of benign prostatic hyperplasia.
 Urology.
 2001 Apr57(4):695-700.